StadGent/fractal_styleguide_gent-base/components/31-molecules/radios/README.md

 In these cases, use the <a href="{{path './checkboxes.html'}}">checkboxes component</a> (for a single option or a short list of options) or the <a href="{{path './checkboxes-with-filter.html'}}">checkboxes with filter component</a> (for a long list of options) instead.

+When users should be able to select one option and no more from a long list of options:

+* Try to reduce and simplify the list of options to present fewer options to the user.
+* When there are no better alternatives, use the <a href="{{path './select.html'}}">select component</a>.

 ## How it works

 * Radios are grouped in a fieldset.